spookylukey/django-anonymizer/README.rst

   For some fields, you will want to remove them from the list of attributes, so that the values will be unchanged - especially things like denormalised fields.
-You can also override the 'alter_object' to do any fixing that may be necessary.
+You can also override the 'alter_object' method to do any fixing that may be necessary.

   An example Anonymizer for django.contrib.auth.models.User might look like this::